 Visit the ancient fort of Craig Phadrig and enjoy stunning views over the Beauly Firth

+Here in the Highlands, days are a little shorter in winter than summer.
+To point out, daylight hours in deep winter are 8 am to 4 pm!
+But that is no excuse to stay indoors.
 There are plenty of short walks around the area that you will be able to fit in.
-One of those lovely winter walks is the short walk from Inverness to historic Craig Phadrig.
+And one of those lovely winter walks is the short walk from Inverness to historic Craig Phadrig.

-The start of the walk is at the Forestry Commission car park on Leachkin Brae in the Kinmylies area of Inverness.
-Parking is free here, no need to bring small change!
+The start of the walk is at the Forestry Commission car park on Leachkin Brae.
+This is in the Kinmylies area of Inverness.
+Furthermore, parking is free so no need to bring small change!

-From the car park, take the well signposted path up the hill.
-This path is a well maintained forest track and as it winds uphill through the trees you will get the first glimpses of the Beauly Firth.
-At the end of the track you will find a steeper path going up to the ancient vitrified fort of Craig Phadrig.
+From the car park, take the well-signposted path up the hill.
+This path is a well-maintained forest track and as it winds uphill through the trees.
+Here you will get the first glimpses of the Beauly Firth.
+At the end of the track, you will find a steeper path going up to the ancient vitrified fort of Craig Phadrig.
 The site of the ancient fort is a grassy clearing, but you can still make out very clearly where the fort once stood.

-The fort is thought to have been built around 500BC and according to legend it was the home of the Pictish King Brude.
-It is said that King Brude met St Columba at Craig Phadrig and was converted to Christianity.
+The fort is thought to have been built around 500BC and according to legend.
+And it was the home of the Pictish King Brude.
+Furthermore, it is said that King Brude met St Columba at Craig Phadrig and was converted to Christianity.

-St Columba must have been pretty busy on his visit to Inverness and Loch Ness, as he is also believed to be the first visitor to have seen the “water beast” of Loch Ness!
+St Columba must have been pretty busy on his visit to Inverness and Loch Ness.
+In fact, he is also believed to be the first visitor to have seen the “water beast” of Loch Ness!